sugarandgugu/Awesome-GUIAgent-Perception/README.md

-# Awesome-GUIAgent-Perception
+# Awesome GUI Agent
-Awesome-LLM: a curated list of GUIAgent's Perception
+Awesome GUI Agent: a curated list of GUI Agent

 # ❤‍🔥News
+🤏 [2025-3-8] Happy Women's Day!
+I'm working hard on revising my survey.
+I will update the repository soon and provide my paper notes.

 🤏 [2025-2-27] Sorry for the delay, Working on it.

 🤏 [2025-2-9] Trust me.
 I promise I will update this repo until the deadline of ACL2025.
 I will do it.